Farama-Foundation/Gymnasium/docs/environments/atari/kangaroo.md

 ## Description

 The object of the game is to score as many points as you can while controlling Mother Kangaroo to rescue her precious baby.
-You start the game with three lives.During this rescue mission, Mother Kangaroo encounters many obstacles.
+You start the game with three lives.
+During this rescue mission, Mother Kangaroo encounters many obstacles.
 You need to help her climb ladders, pick bonus fruit, and throw punches at monkeys.

 For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareLabelID=923)